tarrade/proj_multilingual_text_classification/README.md

 You can also use you prefer IDE like PyCharm or Visual Studio Code.

 ## Python packages
-For this project, we use Anaconda to create conda environment to get all the pythons packages we need How to create conda environment abd which packages is describe in this [link](doc/conda_env.md).
+For this project, we use Anaconda to create Anaconda python environment using conda to get all the pythons packages we need.
+Instruction to create Anaconda python environment is describe in this [link](doc/conda_env.md).

 ## Code, training and serving
-How to run the code to train and serve our models is describe in this [link](doc/instruction_run_code.md).
+How to run the code to train and serve the models is describe in this [link](doc/instruction_run_code.md).

 ## Results